droplinked/droplinked.github.io/src/web3/login-with-wallet.md

-# Login with Wallet in Shop Frante
+# Login with Wallet in Shop Front

 ## Overview

-This document describes the implementation of a wallet-based login feature in Shop Frante.
+This document describes the implementation of a wallet-based login feature in Shop Front.
 The system leverages a Web3 package to interact with users' wallets for authentication and a backend service to verify signatures and issue JWT tokens.

 ## Components